-- Fines are to be paid at the time materials are returned. - Fines paid upon return of materials or receipt of notice and invoices for lost/damaged materials may be paid at the circulation desk.
-Please have the correct amount or you may write a check to "LTS." - If material is declared lost and payment is submitted, no refund can be made if the material is found and returned at a later date. - Fine forgiveness is available and requests are reviewed on a case-by-case basis.
+- Fines are to be paid at the time materials are returned. - Fines paid upon return of materials or receipt of notice and invoices for lost/damaged materials may be paid at the circulation desk or online in the library account.
+To pay at the circulation desk, please have the correct amount or you may write a check to "Lancaster Theological Seminary."
+Online payments are completed using PayPal. - If material is declared lost and payment is submitted, no refund can be made if the material is found and returned at a later date. - Fine forgiveness is available and requests are reviewed on a case-by-case basis.
 Inquiries can be made with the Circulation Manager. - Graduating seniors must have accounts in good standing by the registrar's deadline in order to graduate.